 After becoming an engineer, we moved frequently all over the southeast because my dad kept getting promotions or finding a better job.
 I was changing schools every 1.5 to 2 years, and it was limiting my exposure to careers other than engineering because of inability to establish relationships due to inadequate time in any one place.

 During the summer of 1994 we took a family vacation to Toronto.
 We were there to see family, but it just so happened that Dream Team II was there also to compete in the FIBA World Championship.
 Luckily for me, my uncle took me to see Dream Team II play during the group stage.

 It turned out that he was a pharmacist at the local hospital.
-I felt empowered to have a role model who worked in healthcare (an acceptable profession per my parents) and lived in a nice house, owned nice cars, and had a loving family — the American (or I guess in this case Canadian) dream.
+I felt empowered to have a role model who worked in healthcare (an acceptable profession per my parents) and had a loving family and nice life — the American (or I guess in this case Canadian) dream.
 He seemed to love his job and was proud to be a pharmacist.

 From that point forward, I always figured that I would become either a pharmacist or a physician.

 When I was a pre-med/health student, I made a lot of friends whose parents were physicians.
 Interestingly, all of them told me not to become a physician because it’s “not worth it anymore.”
 I asked why their kids were pre-med and I always got some variation of, “we told them the same thing but he/she is doing it anyway.”